Andersonite

 Colour: Bright green to yellow-green

-Luminescence: Fluorescent bright pastel green under shortwave and longwave UV
+Luminescence: Fluorescent bright pastel green under short wave and long wave UV

 Solubility: Soluble in water